 [Heading inserted in Gazette 4 Mar 2003 p.
 713.]

-6. Preparation of annual financial reports and directors’ reports (cf. Corporations Act s.
+6. Preparation of annual financial report and directors’ report (cf. Corporations Act s.
 292)

 A financial report and a directors’ report must be prepared for each financial year by a port authority before 30 September.